Brudenell White: First World War

 When the First World War broke out in August 1914, White supervised the first contingents of the Australian Imperial Force (AIF) to go the front.
-At Gallipoli, he was chief of staff to Major General Sir William Bridges and then to William Birdwood, gaining the rank of brigadier general.
-After the evacuation from Gallipoli which he masterminded as "The Silence Ruse", he was Brigadier General, General Staff of I ANZAC Corps in France.
+During the Gallipoli campaign, he was chief of staff to Major General Sir William Bridges and then to Major General William Birdwood, gaining the rank of brigadier general in October.
+He was awarded the Distinguished Service Order (DSO) for his actions during the opening phase of the campaign.
+The citation for the medal, appearing in The Edinburgh Gazette in July 1915, reads as follows:

+After the early 1916 evacuation from Gallipoli which he masterminded as "The Silence Ruse", he was Brigadier General, General Staff (BGGS) of I ANZAC Corps in France, arriving there late in March.
 In the battle for the Pozières Heights in late July 1916 which ended in failure, the commander of the British Expeditionary Force (BEF) on the Western Front, General Sir Douglas Haig, found fault with Birdwood and White.
 White stood up to Haig and pointed out that whatever mistakes had been made, the commander-in-chief had been misinformed in several particulars, which White then specified "in detail, item by item".
 Haig was so impressed that when he had finished he placed his hand on White's shoulder claiming, "I dare say you're right, young man."

-During 1917 the value of the Australian troops was being more and more appreciated, but among the troops themselves there was some feeling that they were being too often sacrificed through the mistakes of the higher command.
+White was promoted to the temporary rank of major general in January 1917.
+The difficult year of 1917 saw the value of the Australian troops becoming more and more appreciated, but among the troops themselves there was some feeling that they were being too often sacrificed through the mistakes of the higher command.
 By September White had become convinced that as far as possible piecemeal operations must be avoided, that too great advances should not be attempted, and that there must be a proper use of artillery barrage.
 These tactics were successfully applied in the Battle of Menin Road on 20 September 1917, and in later thrusts.

 Early in 1918, White, realizing the difficulties of repatriation at the end of the war, raised the problem of what would have to be done while the men were waiting for shipping.
 This led to the educational scheme afterwards adopted.
 In May, Birdwood and White, at the request of General Sir Henry Rawlinson, commander of the British Fourth Army, prepared plans for an offensive but these were shelved in the meanwhile.
-When Birdwood was given command of the British Fifth Army, the choice of his successor in command of the Australian Corps lay between Monash and White.
+When Birdwood was given command of the British Fifth Army, the choice of his successor in command of the Australian Corps lay between John Monash and White.
 Monash was White's senior and, though White's reputation stood very high, it was impossible to pass over so capable and successful an officer as Monash.
 White was given the important position of Major General, General Staff of Birdwood's army.
 It was a happy combination, for, though Birdwood was a great leader, he was less interested in organization, and White had a genius for it.